2025 WTA Argentina Open

-The 2025 WTA Argentina Open (also known as the IEB+ Argentina Open for sponsorship reasons) is an upcoming professional women's tennis tournament to be played on outdoor clay courts.
-It will be the fifth edition of the tournament and part of the 2025 WTA 125 tournaments.
-It will take place at the Tenis Club Argentino in Buenos Aires, Argentina between 24 and 30 November 2025.
+The 2025 WTA Argentina Open (also known as the IEB+ Argentina Open for sponsorship reasons) was a professional women's tennis tournament played on outdoor clay courts.
+It was the fifth edition of the tournament and part of the 2025 WTA 125 tournaments.
+It took place at the Tenis Club Argentino in Buenos Aires, Argentina between 24 and 30 November 2025.